 To contribute to this, NHMRC has an ongoing role to maintain the currency of its drinking and recreational water quality guidelines that are part of the National Water Quality Management Strategy (NWQMS).
-The NWQMS is managed by the Australian Government Department of Agriculture and Water Resources in partnership with state and territory governments.
+The NWQMS is managed by the Australian Government Department of Agriculture in partnership with state and territory governments.
 The NWQMS aims to protect the nation's water resources by improving water quality while supporting the businesses, industry, environment and communities that depend on water.

 1. NHMRC Guidelines and advice